 - Little "No": Jasmine when Iago is hit by Jafar's magic.

-- Loophole Abuse: Because he's now bound by the rules of the genie, Jafar can't kill Aladdin himself.
-So, it forces him to rely on proxies and indirect assassination attempts where he technically doesn't lay a finger on Al.
+- Loophole Abuse: Because he's now bound by the rules of the genie, Jafar can't kill Aladdin directly.
+So he has to rely on proxies and indirect assassination attempts so that he technically doesn't lay a finger on Al. This can be stretched pretty far, though, like dangling Aladdin and his friends over a pool of lava, or teleporting Abis Mal to the bottom of the ocean and just waiting for him to drown or get eaten.

 - Meaningful Echo: "You'd be surprised what you can live through."